Sparr0w0/snake/README.md

 # snake

-snake clone with that randomly kills you to spice things up
+snake clone that took me far too long for a simple thing